-The best chance to be up close and personal with Pope Francis this week will be on Wednesday, March 28th, at the General Audience in St. Peter’s Square.
-You’ll need to line up early because the Vatican gates open at 7:30am and the Pope will start his tour of the square in the Popemobile about 9:30am.
+The best chance to get up close and personal with Pope Francis over the Easter period will be either on Wednesday, April 10th or 17th, at the General Audience in St. Peter’s Square.
+You’ll need to line up early because the Vatican gates open at 7:30am and the Pope starts his tour of the square in the Popemobile about 9:30am.
 It’s lots of fun but be ready for some pushing as people try to get close to the Pope.
 He’s like a rockstar for nuns and diehard Catholics alike!
 The Gospel reflection is read aloud in many languages including English and it’s all over by about 11:30am.
 FYI there are restrooms available and do take some water, a snack and definitely an umbrella.
 It always rains over Easter in Rome!

-Holy or Maundy Thursday (March 29th) commemorates Christ's Last Supper and is celebrated by a Chrism Mass inside St. Peter’s Basilica.
+Holy or Maundy Thursday (April 18th) commemorates Christ's Last Supper and is celebrated by a Chrism Mass at 9.30am inside St. Peter’s Basilica.
 Later that day, at about 5:30pm, the Pope will lead the Church of Rome into the Paschal Triduum by celebrating the Mass of the Lord’s Supper (historically held in the Basilica of St. John Lateran).
-Last year Pope Francis celebrated this Mass inside a prison about 50km away from Rome and to commemorate the bathing of the apostles’ feet by Jesus, he bathed the feet of 12 prisoners (nine men and three women).
+For the last year two years, Pope Francis celebrated this Mass inside prisons, last year at the “Regina Coeli” Prison in Trastevere, Rome and the year before at a prison about 50km away from Rome.
+To commemorate the bathing of the apostles’ feet by Jesus, he bathed the feet of 12 prisoners (nine men and three women).
 In 2016, the Pope celebrated the Mass at Castelnuovo di Porto - in the outer suburbs of Rome - at a home for refugees and asylum seekers.
 It is still unknown at the the time of posting where the Pope will commemorate the Mass of Lord’s Supper this year.
-We’ll find out in a few days!
+We’ll find out inext week!

-The solemn Good Friday service will be held in St. Peter’s Basilica at 5:00pm on March 30th.
+The solemn Good Friday service will be held in St. Peter’s Basilica at 5:00pm on April 19th.
 Pope Francis will lead the Passion of Christ in the Basilica, which includes Veneration of the Cross and the rite of Holy Communion.
 He will wear crimson-colored vestments to commemorate the suffering of Jesus.
 In past years the Holy Father has prayed barefoot and prostrate on the ground as a sign of penance.
 Later that evening, about 9:15pm, he will participate in one of the most spectacular events over the Easter Triduum, the Way of the Cross procession at the Colosseum.
 Imagine a torch-lit procession against a backdrop of ancient ruins on the Palatine Hill.
 It’s quite eerie listening to the prayers of the 14 Stations of the Cross, remembering Jesus’ last moments in a place where many thousands lost their lives.
-Photos below courtesy of EWTN.

 The Easter Vigil Mass will be held on Saturday evening at 8:30pm inside St. Peter’s Basilica.
 In this Church and many others, new converts are traditionally baptized and welcomed into the Catholic Church.
 While it very much adds to the joy of the celebration, it also makes for quite a long Mass.
 So pilgrims coming to this Mass may be lining up from about 5:30pm and be there until about 10:30pm.
 But it’s so worth it!